cressidagp/arcmercs/README.md

 # ArcMercs

+## Status

+I did four different versions of this.
+Wasnt happy with anny of them.
+Taked a break to rethink where im trying to go with this.

 ## Introduction

 ArcMercs its a NON-OFFICIAL Mercenary project for ArcEmu just for learning purposes.
 Its scripted in Lua but may switch to C++ eventually.